 In summary, there are numerous variables that your mortgage broker will take into account when securing the best lender for your unique situation.
 However, it is worth keeping in mind that all lenders will require both cashflow and equity when assessing an application for finance.

-Alternatively, if you would like to meet with Sam Panetta to discuss your options for purchasing your first property please contact him via the details below.
+If you would like to meet with Sam Panetta to discuss your options please contact him via the details below.

 Related Tag: Income Property Mortgage